Welcome to the Premier Website for Professional Business Analysis

 Time-Basis Depreciation Schedule

-Composite depreciation is a method for depreciating a group of related assets as a whole rather than individually.
+Composite Depreciation is a method for depreciating a group of related assets as a whole rather than individually.
 This approach can reduce unnecessary record keeping and overly-detailed reporting.
-As a result, firms often use composite depreciation (or group depreciation) for their office furniture and office equipment.
+As a result, firms often use composite depreciation (or group depreciation) for assets such as office furniture and office equipment.

 Comparing Depreciation Schedules